 This summer MILI worked with students, affiliates, and Carlson colleagues to develop a research program to support MBA students who lost their internships or were unexpectedly unemployed.
-Join MILI in this virtual event as our MBA student researchers present their projects and findings.
+MBA student researchers were joined by their industry advisors and the MILI community to present their projects and celebrate their work.

 - James Burzynski, PharmD, part-time MBA: "Multisensor monitoring of patients to improve care delivery during COVID"

 - Arijit Chanda, full-time MBA: "MedWorx: Development of virtual reality-based solutions for anatomy visualization, medical device design, and implementation"

 - Matthew Spanovich, full-time MBA: "Antiviral Thermoplastics: Environmental intervention to combat COVID-19 and healthcare-associated infections"

 All content in the webinar is the property of the presenters.
 Duplication of their work is prohibited.

 Recorded December 11, 2020

 The Current State & Future of Telemedicine